agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 └── spec
 {% endhighlight %}

-Inside `apps` we find the default `web` application--let's add an `api` application responsible for a customer facing api leaving `web` focused on the web experience:
+Let's add a `workshop` application to allow our staff to create games leaving `game_zone` focused on the web gaming experience:

 {% highlight ruby %}
-lotus generate app api
+lotus generate app workshop
 {% endhighlight %}

 the apps have the following directory structure: